Walking Through Lavender Fields

 Teff or Amaranth Polenta (V, GF)

 Teff and amaranth are used in this dish instead of regular polenta.
 Serve it warm or cold.
-Mould it into a shape that you want.
+Mould it into the shape you want.
 Make it crispy in the oven and serve as a topping for soup.
-Add vegetables, sauce or other food of choice to this versatile side dish.
+Add vegetables, sauce, or other foods of your choice to this versatile side dish.

 No ratings yet